 The parade mesmerized an audience of thousands.
 Ideas were visually and mentally stored by many who reported back home of the most spectacular parade they had ever witnessed and dozens of other communities began preparing similar parades for their towns.

-Fort Scott's popular Street Fair continued on for years and for reasons unknown was discontinued."
+Fort Scott’s popular Street Fair continued on for years and then, for reasons unknown, was discontinued.”

 In 1982 a 501(c)(3) not-for-profit corporation was formed to revive the Street Fair Festival and “The Good Ol’ Days” has been held every year since the first full weekend in June.